-Selected as the best proposal, the concept design aims to preserve, commemorate and create meaningful space that can meet the complex demands of the existing memorial site.
-The two buildings, separated by the Sarajevo airport, communicate in both their materialization and symbolic meaning.
+Selected as the best proposal, the concept design aims to preserve, commemorate and create a meaningful space that will meet demands of the existing memorial site.
+The two buildings, separated by the airport’s runway, communicate in both their materialization and symbolic meaning.
 To reflect the tunnel’s history, the outer walls of the new buildings are made of rammed earth.
-With green roofs, they appear as lifted layers of soil.
-This mirrors the fact that earth played an essential role in the process of making the original tunnel: enormous heaps of earth were taken out and deposited next to the exits and entrances.
-The earth was mostly used as visual and phisical protection, for example trenches were made to ensure a safer passage.
+At the time the tunnel was built, earth played an essential role in the process: enormous heaps of soil were taken out and deposited next to the exits and entrances.
+The earth was then used for both visual and physical protection above the ground.
+For example, the extracted soil was organized to ensure a safer approach to the tunnel.

 To accentuate the underground nature of the tunnel and the relevance of soil, the aesthetic and structural features of the proposed solution reference lifted layers of soil: green roofs, a gradual descend into the earth and the use of rammed earth as a construction material.